daniel-iglesias/mknix/README.md

-# LibMkniX
+# MkniX

 TODO: Write a project description

 ## Installation

-LibMkniX is built using cmake (version 2.8 or greater).
+MkniX is built using cmake (version 2.8 or greater).

-Build using (from the LibMkniX root directory):
+Build using (from the MkniX root directory):

 ```
 cmake -B<build directory> -H. -DCMAKE_BUILD_TYPE=<Debug|Release>